 As for his weight, he currently weighs around 62 kilograms, which is approximately 136 pounds.
 These measurements contribute to his overall appearance and physique as an actor.

-D’Pharaoh Woon-A-Tai’s diverse range of acting and creative skills has certainly contributed to his success and financial stability.
+D’Pharaoh Woon-A-Tai’s diverse range of acting and creative skills has contributed to his success in the entertainment industry.

 Although his exact net worth is not publicly available or estimated at this time, his growing career and involvement in various projects indicate that he has been able to build a promising financial foundation.